lyhiving/baserow2/docs/guides/updating-baserow-from-1.5-to-a-later-version.md

 # Updating Baserow Docker from version 1.5 to a later version

-In case you are self hosting Baserow via our docker-compose.yml file and are upgrading from version 1.5 or prior to 1.6 or later you need upgrade your PostgreSQL datadir.
+In case you are self hosting Baserow via our docker-compose.yml file and are upgrading from version 1.5 or prior to 1.6 or later you need to upgrade your PostgreSQL datadir.
 With the release of Baserow 1.6 we are upgrading the minimum required version of PostgreSQL from 11 to 12.
 In order for PostgreSQL to work correctly after the update some manual steps are needed.